What is lung cancer?

 Lung cancer incidence

-Lung cancer is the second-most diagnosed cancer among both men and women.
+Lung cancer is the second most common non-skin cancer among American men and women, after prostate cancer in men and breast cancer in women.
 Smoking significantly increases a person’s chance of developing the disease, but people who have never smoked may develop lung cancer, too.